Raku/6.d-prep/TODO/README.md

 `[v6.d REVIEW] ` into the commit title.
 This way we'll be able to filter these out and tell how many "actual" new commits are in the 6.d language spec.

-One way to do that is to go through all the commits and see if any of the newly added tests look off.
+One way to do a review is to go through all the commits and see if any of the newly added tests look off.
 To assist with that, you can create a handy alias:

 (shell version)